 The study sponsor will assess the AEs and may upgrade the investigator's assessment of seriousness and/or causality.
-The study sponsor will notify the investigator of any AEs that is upgraded from nonserious to serious or from unrelated to related.
+The study sponsor will notify the investigator of any AEs that are upgraded from nonserious to serious or from unrelated to related.

-11.4 Return product analysis, if applicable
+11.3 Return product analysis (as applicable)